-The liquid fund invests in instruments which offer fixed interest rate and hence the returns received by an investor from liquid funds are also fixed.
+- Fixed returns: The liquid fund invests in instruments which offer fixed interest rate and hence the returns received by an investor from them are also fixed.
 On maturity, an investor received the principal amount invested and the returns earned.

-Due to the short term maturity of the instruments in which the fund invest, liquid funds become highly liquid.
+- Liquidity: Due to the short term maturity of the instruments in which the fund invest, their liquidity tends to be high.
 An investor can anytime wish to withdraw the amount invested.
 The withdrawal request is processed within 24 hours of request raised.
-There is no lock-in period on liquid funds.
+There is no lock-in period for these funds.

-Unlike fixed deposits and other funds on the category of mutual funds, no exit load is applicable to liquid funds.
+- No exit load: Unlike fixed deposits and other mutual funds with no exit load is applicable to liquid funds..
 No exit load is charged if the investment is withdrawn after 7 days of investment.

 An investor received Rs 100,000 as a bonus from his employer in May.
 He has a LIC premium due in July end.
 Now the funds are parked idle for him and he will need it in 2 months.
 Either he can invest in FD and lock-in his funds or park in a savings bank account.
 Both the options will fetch him a return of not more than 5%.
 Here he can think of liquid funds as a better option and invest for 2 months.
 This will fetch him higher returns with the freedom to withdraw anytime without any early exit fee.